GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 The parameters totally depend on your imaging acquisition protocal (see [Ref](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain)).
 It's IMPORTANT to setup the correct parameters, as they significantly impact the final results.
 Two files are provided here, "datain_topup_mice.txt" for the mouse data sample, and "datain_topup_rat.txt" for the rat data sample.
 #### 2. Image parameter configuration file, "\*.cnf":
-    b02b0.cnf: a generally applicable (default) configration file provided by fsl EPI_topup_mice.cnf: a configration file optimized for the mouse data "data_mouse" EPI_topup_rat.cnf: a configration file optimized for the mouse data "data_rat" The above 3 "\*.cnf" files are provided in the ./lib/topups/ folder.
+    b02b0.cnf: a generally applicable (default) configration file provided by fsl EPI_topup_mice.cnf: a configration file optimized for the mouse datasample "data_mouse" EPI_topup_rat.cnf: a configration file optimized for the rat datasample "data_rat" The above 3 "\*.cnf" files are provided in the ./lib/topups/ folder.
 These parameters totally depend on your image (e.g., dimension, resolution, etc).